SJ23 Tech Tip C04, (Updated 2024-04-12) Bob Schimmel | |

 All foam and covers were replaced at the same time.

-The top and front of Panache's cushions are covered with Olefin, a high quality, tough 70s fabric that almost never wears out.
+The top and front of Panache's cushions are covered with Olefin, a high quality, tough 1970s fabric that almost never wears out.
 The bottom, back and ends of the cushions are covered with a high density water proof vinyl fabric.
 I chose vinyl for the bottom so the foam couldn't wick up water.
-This way the cushions stay and I don't find my bum wet in the middle of the night.
+This way the cushions stay put, don't wick up water and I stay dry through the night.
 Been there, done that, don't need to do it again.
 This has been a wise decision on more than one occasion!
 I usually flip them over for meal time to protect the fabric from a spill.
 Wiping up a spill on vinyl is easy.
 There is a #4 vinyl zipper around the back for removing the cover.
+As good as all this is, I'm looking for a fabric spacer to add ventilation under the foam.
+I want to rid the foam of that clammy, damp feeling.
+That moisture will eventually lead to mildew and stains that I'm not interested in.
 Split the Cushion (2024) - My original design called for two cushions on the starboard settee so I could just slide stuff across to the other cushion to access the storage below.
 Short cushions are also easy to pack away in the cabin for winter storage.
 Unfortunately I ran short of Olefin, the top material, so was forced to make a long single cushion for the starboard settee.
 On the flip side (no pun intended), the long cushion looks good and is comfortable to sleep on, hence my quandary in splitting this ~25 year old cushion.
 But I'm really fed up with having to move stuff off the settee.
 I now own a heavy duty Sailrite LSZ sewing machine, so here goes nothing!

 Helpful Videos - Watch one of these videos.
 You might get more out of them than reading my description.
 Starboard settee cushion split at the 2/3 point and still comfortable to sleep on.